Merger-induced galaxy transformations in the ARTEMIS simulations: Host transformations

 The maximum rates $\mathrm{max}(\Omega_i)$ are plotted in Fig.~\ref{fig:angle_rates} against the total mass ratio, defined as in Fig.~\ref{fig:mass_ratios_merger_times}.
 The points are colour-coded by the co-rotation parameter $\kappa_\mathrm{co}$, measured at the snapshot corresponding to $\mathrm{max}(\Omega_i)$.
 This shows whether the stars do indeed form a disc (i.e., $\kappa_\mathrm{co}>0.4$) when the AM is flipping at its fastest rate.
 If $\kappa_\mathrm{co}$ is small the flipping rate has less meaning, since less of the stellar motion is associated with the net AM.

 In galaxies where $\kappa_\mathrm{co}>0.4$, Fig.~\ref{fig:angle_rates} shows that $\mathrm{max}(\Omega_i)$ takes values between 10 and 60 degrees Gyr$^{-1}$.
-It only exceeds 60 degrees Gyr$^{-1}$ in G29 and G42, where $\kappa_\mathrm{co}<0.3$.
+Note that the four galaxies which experience a disc flip according to our definition (G19, G23, G24 and G27) exhibit the fastest rates of all the galaxies with $\kappa_\mathrm{co}>0.4$.
+The rate only exceeds 60 degrees Gyr$^{-1}$ in G29 and G42, where $\kappa_\mathrm{co}<0.3$.
 It can be seen from Fig.~\ref{fig:mass_ratios_merger_times} that the MMAP mergers in both of these galaxies occur early ($t_L>10$~Gyr), with a high mass ratio.
 Fig.~\ref{fig:kappa_co_t_L} also shows that $\kappa_\mathrm{co}$ is small for these galaxies before their respective mergers, as well as during and immediately after.
 Since a collection of stars with small $\kappa_\mathrm{co}$ is not experiencing coherent rotation to the same degree as a disc, rapid changes of angular momentum direction are less significant events.

 Therefore, we conclude that the highest observed \emph{disc} flipping rates coincident with mergers do not exceed 60 degrees Gyr$^{-1}$.
 For a particle with an orbital period of $500$ Myr (a realistic value for a Milky Way-like galaxy), this corresponds to a rate of 30 degrees per orbit.
 This is consistent with \citet{Dekel}, who predict using simulations that gas discs undergo and survive flips (defined as changes of more than $45^\circ$) in less than an orbital period.
 There is no obvious correlation between total mass ratio of the merger and maximum flipping rate.
 The disc of G19 flips at a maximum rate \hbox{of $\sim60$ degrees Gyr$^{-1}$} despite a small total mass ratio of $\sim0.05$.
 There are many reasons why this could be the case, such as merger geometry.
 It must also be remembered that the total mass ratio only takes account of particles bound to the MMAP's \emph{subhalo}, not any associated satellites or companions.
 In reality, the actual mass being accreted around the time of the merger may be much greater than merely that of the MMAP.
 While Fig.~\ref{fig:disc_angles} proves that the disc flips are contemporaneous with the MMAP events, the lack of correlation shown in Fig.~\ref{fig:angle_rates} could be viewed as a demonstration that the flipping is not caused by the MMAP itself.
 Note that in some cases it is also possible that the flipping is due to causes other than the mergers. \citet{Bett} found in simulations of Milky Way-mass haloes that large spin flips of inner DM haloes frequently occur in the absence of mergers.
 For example, these could be caused by tidal interactions during flybys of passing objects.
 The spin flipping histories of galaxies are therefore complex and varied.
 However, since a significant merger did occur in the Milky Way's past, it is entirely possible that it caused the Milky Way to experience a significant flip.